| He was second at 2018 IHSA Nationals when this photo was taken and again on December 1st in the high medal division at the Holiday Tournament of

 score on the board in all classes and those were the top three teams in the winner’s circle

+at the end of the day.
+Coincidence?
+Coaches know you can’t take zeros.
 Former Tufts University rider and later head coach Katie Schaaf got the chance to judge

 her first Tournament of Champions event, continuing 22 years of involvement with the